 (7) Nothing in this section limits the ability of the CEO of a prescribed authority or an authorised entity to exercise a power through an officer or agent.

-[Section 28C inserted by No. 23 of 2015 s.
+[Section 28C inserted: No. 23 of 2015 s.
 30.]

 Part 4 — Protection and care of children